JK-Rolling/DuinoCoinI2C_RPI/README.md

 # Arduino - Slave

 Arduino shall use `DuinoCoin_RPI_Tiny_Slave` sketch.
-LLC is required if Arduino is operating at 5V.
+LLC is required if Arduino is operating at 5V and master at 3.3V.
+Arduino also have builtin temperature sensor that can be used for IoT reporting.
+This feature is enabled for fun as the ADC is uncalibrated.
+Once calibrated, the temperature can be pretty accurate according to some.
+Set `TEMPERATURE_OFFSET` and `FILTER_LP` to calibrate.

 Occasionally slaves might hang and not responding to master. quick workaround is to press the reset button on the slave to bring it back.